When Support Becomes Stability

 • The quiet costs of providing stability without complaint

-These aren't dramatic needs.
+These are not dramatic needs.

-They're daily ones.
+They are daily ones.

 And daily needs add up.